 Technology is changing medicine.
 This change is clearly seen in the world of dentistry where more dentists are engaged in research and development.
 Dentists are now using 3D printers to create a variety of dental apparatuses made of ceramic and metal.
 Technology related to 3D printing has eliminated the need for some dentists to send out the manufacturing of implants and crowns to labs.
 This saves the practice money.
 They can use 3D printers to create their own aligners and other apparatuses.
 While it may be exciting, technological innovations may lead to more pressing concerns when it comes to your finances because your dental practice CPA should be including R&D tax credits as part of your clinic’s tax planning.
 This article will go into dentist accounting practices and tax credits.

 Dentist Accounting and Tax Credits Qualifiers

-Research and development tax credits were recently made a permanent part of tax law.
-To be eligible for this credit, a dentist accountant would need to prove that their clients' research costs meet four criteria.
+Research and development tax credits were recently made a permanent part of tax law in dentist accounting.
+To be eligible for this credit, a dentist accountant would need to prove that their clients’ research costs meet four criteria.

 · Be technological in nature

 · Create new products or improved products or software

 · A process of experimentation to test the validity of new products

 Eligible costs could include research expenses, employee wages, costs of supplies, and any expenses linked to creating a patent.
 Before expensing these costs in their dentist bookkeeping, dentist accountants should make sure that the research being done meets the four criteria mentioned above.
 Our dentist CPAs at Fusion CPA are well-versed in research and development tax credits and can help you take advantage of them this year if you qualify.